 Once you've memorised your vocab lists and can recite verb tables in your sleep, what then?
 It's time to put your French skills to work by actually speaking.
 Here are some ideas and resources to help you find French speakers, wherever you might live.

 Living in a French-speaking country

 The best way to practise speaking is of course with native speakers.
 If you live in France, this is as easy as walking out your front door.
 While you can certainly exchange a few words with your boulanger, épicier and banquier, for actual conversations you'll need to make more effort.

-One good place to start is at the tourist office: find out if there's a list of local associations, which is just the French umbrella term for assorted clubs and teams, or you can search by category or location at AssoFrance.net.
+One good place to start is at the tourist office: find out if there's a list of local associations, which is just the French umbrella term for assorted clubs and teams.
 Depending on the size of your town, there might be hundreds of associations: chess clubs, hiking groups, choral societies... there's bound to be something that you're interested in, and joining an association is a great way to meet like-minded native French speakers.

 While you're at the tourist office, you can also ask whether there are any cultural organisations or centres de loisir, which usually offer various classes at very reasonable prices.

 Official organisationsThree official organisations in particular are worth looking into: